AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-video-reference/c-html5-video-viewer-20-customizingviewer/r-html5-viewer-customize-emailshare.md

 }
 ```

-Email message input field is additionally controlled with:
+Email message input field is also controlled with:

 ```
 .s7videoviewer .s7emaildialog .s7dialogmessage